Indiana Criminal Defense Lawyer – Resisting Law Enforcement

 The offense may be filed as a Level 5 felony if, while resisting law enforcement, the person operates a vehicle in a manner that causes serious bodily injury to another person.
 It is a Level 3 felony if, while committing the offense, the person operates a vehicle in a manner that causes the death of another person.
 Finally, it is a Level 2 felony if the person commits resisting law enforcement and the person operates a vehicle in a manner that causes the death of a law enforcement officer while the law enforcement officer is engaged in the officer’s official duties.

-Additionally, if a person uses a vehicle to commit resisting law enforcement as a felony, there may be minimum jail days that must be served, if convicted, and possible license suspensions imposed on top of any criminal penalty.
+Additionally, if a person uses a vehicle to commit RLE as a felony, there may be minimum jail days that must be served, if convicted, and possible license suspensions imposed on top of any criminal penalty.

 Attorney Julie Chambers focuses the majority of her practice on criminal defense and she will take the time to meet with you to make sure you understand the charges against you and all of your possible options, listening to your concerns, understanding your goals, and answering all of your questions throughout the case.

 While no criminal defense attorney can guarantee the outcome of a criminal matter, Julie Chambers will aggressively defend your case, working to obtain the very best possible result for you.
-Whether you are facing charges for resisting law enforcement in Indianapolis, Hamilton County, Hancock County, Johnson County or any other central Indiana county, Chambers Law Office is here to help.
+Whether you are facing charges for RLE n Indianapolis, Hamilton County, Hancock County, Johnson County or any other central Indiana county, Chambers Law Office is here to help.
 Call today to speak with a lawyer!